-Mayorkas says as many as 12K out of 17K migrants have been released into U.S., and ‘it could be higher’ as DHS
+Mayorkas says as many as 12K out of 17K migrants have been released into U.S., and ‘it could be higher’

 Secretary of Homeland Security Alejandro Mayorkas admitted Sunday that the vast majority of Haitian migrants who crossed the southern U.S. border in recent weeks have already been released into the United States, and it is possible that more will follow them.